 Why we provide the specification?
-All pipe should make according to specification, like if you need API 5L PSL 1 or PSL 2 pipe, we should manufacture acc. to API 5L specification.
+All pipe should make according to specification like if you need API 5L PSL 1 or PSL 2 pipe.
+We should manufacture acc. to API 5L specification.
 And purchase required steel grade plate.
-Items list below are following items list in the astm a 53 specification.
+The items list below is the following items list in the ASTM a 53 specification.

-14.1 The pipe manufacturer shall explore a sufficient number of visual surface imperfections to provide reasonable assurance that they have been properly evaluated with respect to depth in astm a 53 specification.
+14.1 The pipe manufacturer shall explore a sufficient number of visual surface imperfections.
+And to provide reasonable assurance that they have been properly evaluated with respect to depth in ASTM a 53 specification.

 14.2.1 The defect shall be removed by grinding, provided that the remaining wall thickness is within specified limits,